 For how long?
 That depends on how much you use the new language.

-The internet and tv are your best friends
+The Internet and TV are your best friends

 At his point many of you say: I cannot influence that, because: ‘I don’t live in the Netherlands’ – ‘my work is in English’ or ‘ Dutchmen switch to English when I try to talk Dutch’.